ibme-qubic/svbdoc/doc/tests/biexp.rst

 Although the picture is rather messy some observations can be made:

- - Excessively high learning rates are unstable and do not achieve the best cost across the data sets
+ - Excessively high learning rates are unstable and do not achieve the best cost across the data sets (a learning rate of 1.0 was also tested but not plotted as the instability made the plots difficult to read).
  - Very low learning rates (0.02 or lower) converge too slowly to be useful
- - Even some learning rates which appear to show good smooth convergence do not achieve the minimum cost (e.g. LR=0.25, the greeen line on some plots)
+ - Even some learning rates which appear to show good smooth convergence do not achieve the minimum cost (e.g. LR=0.25, the amber line on some plots)
  - Convergence with covariance is much more challenging as would be expected since the total number of fitted parameters rises from 10 to 20 per instance.
 In this